drone-labs/about/README.md

 ## Credits
 Another ardupilot setup for the BeagleBone Blue?
 Yes.
-Mirko Denecke (https://github.com/mirkix/ardupilotblue) has ported ardupilot core code for the board and imfatant maintains an excellent guide (https://github.com/imfatant/test) to make things work together.
+Mirko Denecke (https://github.com/mirkix/ardupilotblue) has ported ardupilot core code for the board and @imfatant maintains an excellent guide (https://github.com/imfatant/test) to make things work together.
 So, why?
 The proposed solution relies on a Debian distribution (stretch-console) which provides many, many features that I do not aim to use.